 A drunk driver can be sued in civil court regardless of whether prosecutors will press charges, and regardless of whether the drunk driver is found guilty.
 Criminal courts have higher standards for conviction than the standards applied in civil courts for purposes of determining liability.
 A criminal conviction of a defendant is conclusive evidence of civil liability in Nevada.
 NRS 41.133.
 If a defendant has been convicted of a drunk driving offense, the questions in the civil case may turn to the extent of the damages for which the defendant should be held responsible.

-When an accident involves complex questions of technology, it’s important to have an experienced accident attorney at your side.
-For more than 45 years the law firm of Greenman Goldberg Raby Martinez has represented Las Vegas clients in personal injury and accident cases.
-Reach out to us today for a free attorney consultation about your accident.
-We can be reached at 702-388-4476 or through our site.
+For over 45 years the law firm of Greenman Goldberg Raby Martinez has represented Las Vegas clients in auto accident cases.
+If you have been injured in a drunk driving accident, please reach out to us today for a free attorney consultation about your options.
+Call us at 702-388-4476 or send us a request through our site.